Colgate-Palmolive Company (NYSE:CL) is largely controlled by institutional shareholders who own 80% of the company

 Next Steps:

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.
-To that end, you should be aware of the 1 warning sign we've spotted with Colgate-Palmolive .
+For instance, we've identified 1 warning sign for Colgate-Palmolive that you should be aware of.

-Ultimately the future is most important.
-You can access this free report on analyst forecasts for the company.
+But ultimately it is the future, not the past, that will determine how well the owners of this business will do.
+Therefore we think it advisable to take a look at this free report showing whether analysts are predicting a brighter future.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.